JoanMaquinano/instacart-medallion-data-pipeline/README.md

 ## Purpose

-This project demonstrates the implementation of an end-to-end ETL pipeline in Databricks using Medallion Architecture (Bronze, Silver, Gold).
-The pipeline ingests raw Instacart grocery order data, applies data quality and transformation rules, and produces analytics-ready dimensional tables for reporting and business analysis.
+This project demonstrates how to build an end-to-end ETL pipeline in Databricks using Medallion Architecture (Bronze, Silver, Gold).

-Key objectives include:

-- Building a scalable ETL workflow
-- Applying data quality validation and cleansing
-- Implementing Medallion Architecture using Delta tables
-- Creating analytics-ready fact and dimension tables
-- Supporting reproducible and maintainable data processing
+The goal is not simply to load the Instacart dataset into tables, but to transform raw transactional data into a structured analytical model that supports reporting, exploration, and business decision-making.

+This repository documents not only what was built, but also why specific design decisions were made so that others can understand, reproduce, and extend the pipeline.

 ---

-## Project Context
+## Business Problem

-The Instacart dataset consists of multiple normalized source files, including:
+The Instacart dataset contains grocery orders, products, aisles, and departments stored across multiple source files.

-- orders
-- order_products__prior
-- order_products__train
-- products
-- aisles
-- departments
+While the dataset is useful for analysis, it is highly normalized and not structured for easy reporting.

-The goal of this project was not to replicate the source schema but to transform the raw data into a dimensional model that supports business reporting and analysis.
+The objective of this project is to create a repeatable pipeline that transforms raw source data into analytics-ready datasets capable of answering business questions such as:

-### Business Questions

-This pipeline was designed to support the following business questions:

-1. Which products and departments are purchased most frequently?
+1. Which products are purchased most frequently?
+2. Which departments generate the highest number of purchases?
-2. How does purchasing behavior change by day of week and hour of day?
+3. How does purchasing behavior vary by day of week and hour of day?
-3. Which products have the highest reorder rates?
+4. Which products have the highest reorder rates?
-4. What additional insights can be generated from customer purchasing behavior?
+5. What additional customer purchasing patterns can be identified?

-### Target Data Model

-A star schema was provided as the target analytical model:

-- Fact_Order
-- Dim_Product
-- Dim_Order_Time
-- Dim_User

-To support this model, the raw Instacart data was transformed through Bronze, Silver, and Gold layers.

 ---

 ## Architecture

-The pipeline follows a Medallion Architecture pattern.
+The pipeline follows the Medallion Architecture pattern.

 ```text
 Raw CSV Files